-On or before the third Thursday in January, (modified by the General Assembly during the 2004 legislative session from the third Wednesday in February) unless delayed by act of the Legislature, the Governor must submit to the General Assembly a budget containing a complete plan of estimated revenues and proposed expenditures, with a personnel supplement detailing number and titles of positions of each agency, and estimates of personnel costs for the next fiscal year.
+On or before the third Thursday in January, unless delayed by act of the Legislature, the Governor must submit to the General Assembly a budget containing a complete plan of estimated revenues and proposed expenditures, with a personnel supplement detailing the number and titles of positions of each agency, and estimates of personnel costs for the next fiscal year.

 The budget is proposed by the Governor and considered by the General Assembly, which may increase, decrease, alter, or strike out any item in the budget, provided that the action would not cause an excess of appropriations over anticipated revenue receipts.
 No appropriation in excess of budget recommendations may be made by the General Assembly unless it provides the necessary additional revenue to cover such appropriation.
 The Governor may veto legislative appropriations.
-The Legislature may override any veto by a two-thirds majority vote.
-Supplemental appropriations measures must be submitted by the General Assembly in the 2004 legislative session from the second Tuesday in January.)
+The Legislature may override any veto by a three-fifths majority vote.
+Supplemental appropriations measures must be submitted by the Governor to the General Assembly on or before the third Thursday in January.
 Supplemental appropriations by the General Assembly must also be supported by additional revenues.